The Archetype Crucible

 not the lives of ordinary people.
 To a bureaucrat, soldiers were expendable, and

-often for the most foolish of exercises.
-Bureaucrats had almost destroyed the
+often for the most foolish of exercises, the tiniest of victories and the

-died, everywhere in the world, but the bureaucrats had been safe, in their
+but the bureaucrats had been safe, in their offices, in their bunkers, behind

-offices, in their bunkers, behind their desks.
-Jace sneered and unconsciously
+their desks.
+Jace sneered and unconsciously flexed his muscles while the bite of

-Jace looked up again at the sound of those words, the elder and the bearded man
+container that Jace squatted in.
+Jace looked up again at the sound of those

-were looking at him.
-The elder made a motion with his hand and suddenly Jace was
+words, the elder and the bearded man were looking at him.
+The elder made a

-numb and found it took nearly all of his concentration.
+him.
+He tried to stand on legs that were numb and found it took nearly all of

 “Stand still.
 I will untie you.”
 The man behind him said.